Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Introduction

-Finally, our work also compliments several recent papers on (non data-driven) estimation and inference for nonparametric IV models with shape constraints; see for example \cite{chetverikov2017}, \cite{CNS}, \cite{BHP}, \cite{FreybergerReeves}, \cite{Zhu2020}, and \cite{FangSeo}.
-Each of these works assumes a deterministic sequence of sieve tuning parameters satisfying regularity conditions that depend on unknown model features such as the smoothness of $h_0$ and instrument strength.
-An exception is \cite{breunig2020adaptive} who study rate-adaptive testing of a \emph{specific} null hypothesis (e.g., monotone increasing, or a parametric functional form).
-Our approach is conceptually different from theirs: our UCBs graphically convey sampling uncertainty about an estimate of $h_0$ and its derivatives.\footnote{The approach of \cite{breunig2020adaptive} is based on the $L^2$-norm.
-In principle their test could be inverted to construct a $L^2$ confidence ball for $h_0$, though doing so is computationally challenging.
-By contrast, our UCBs take the usual ``point estimate $\pm$ critical value $\times$ standard error'' form and are therefore very easy to report.} Hence, our UCBs are very useful for inferring the true shape, slope, or curvature of $h_0$ in situations---such as our trade application---where there are no specific prior shape or parametric functional form restrictions suggested by economic theory.
+Finally, our work also compliments several recent papers on (non data-driven) estimation and inference for nonparametric IV models with shape constraints; see for example \cite{BHP}, \cite{chetverikov2017}, \cite{FreybergerReeves} and \cite{CNS}.
+These works all assume a deterministic sequence of tuning parameters satisfying regularity conditions that depend on unknown model features such as the smoothness of $h_0$ and instrument strength.
+An exception is \cite{breunig2020adaptive} who study $L^2$ rate-adaptive testing of a \emph{specific} null hypothesis (e.g., monotone increasing, or a parametric functional form).
+Our approach is conceptually different from theirs: our UCBs graphically convey sampling uncertainty about an estimate of $h_0$ and its derivatives.
+Hence, our UCBs are very useful for inferring the true shape of $h_0$ in situations---such as our trade application---where there are no specific prior shape restrictions suggested by economic theory.